 4. Is it difficult to recruit suitable employees from fresh graduates today?
 Please explain.

-Shell: Although Shell recruits graduates from diverse background ranging from business and IT to sciences and engineering.
+Shell: Although Shell recruits graduate from diverse backgrounds ranging from business and IT to sciences and engineering.
 Shell has a higher recruitment target for engineers.
-Among engineering graduates, we do see a gap in petroleum engineering as we don’t have many undergraduates in Malaysia focusing in that area.
+Among engineering graduates, we do see a gap in petroleum engineering as we don’t have many undergraduates in Malaysia focusing on that area.

 OYL: We appreciate dynamic young graduates who always meet and exceed our performance expectations.
 For those who have high ambitions, we provide various continuous improvement programmes to satisfy their learning ego; job rotation is one of the options.
 This will allow them to pick up more skills from other departments.
 We believe by providing job rotation our young graduates will be better equipped with multiple skills and knowledge necessary for them to advance more rapidly in their career path.
 We have plans to identify and groom potential candidates to become managers in fewer than 10 years.